Alice's Mad Tea Party

 Following on from the success of Romeo & Juliet, SAVVY Theatre Company produced a unique and interactive version of Alice in Wonderland in Honeywood Museum’s Victorian garden during the May half-term.
 This sell-out run was our most successful yet when it came to community collaboration and inclusion, with project partners from the Sutton Inclusion Centre, Sutton & District Training, Coulsdon College, Sutton Mencap and a wide variety of the local businesses and the general public who took part in the numeours open workshop events.

-For the 5th year running the SAVVY Young Company took part in this prestigious festival.
+For the 5th year running the SAVVY Young Company took part in the National Theatre's Connections Festival.
 Their unique production of HOSPITAL FOOD by Eugene O'Hare took place in a 360 Cinema at the Sutton Life Centre.

 Working in conjunction with the young people from the Citezens Media Group who created all the bespoke films for the production, the audience arrived as patients to the hospital and were seated in the centre of the room as this very intimate play took place around them.

 This site-specific theatre piece was a first for the Life Centre, a first for SAVVY and a first for the National Theatre Connections Festival.

 Pupils at Wandle Valley School had great fun creating a host of spoof disaster film trailers.
 The weapons were out and all guns were blazing as they saved mankind from a host of international threats - from the Zombie Apocalypse to Godzilla invasions.

 This summer … get ready … for the movie event of your life!